fbpx

 02 CHAPTER

-Going through a pre-flight checklist will keep you and your drone safe.
+Going through a checklist before you fly can keep you and your drone safe.

 • Chance of precipitation less than 10%